puzz00/windows-enumeration/windows-enumeration.md

 ![p3](images/p3.png)

-If we want to find only processes which are running as *NT AUTHORITY/SYSTEM* - the most privileged interactive user account - using `ps -s`
+If we want to find only processes which are running as *NT AUTHORITY/SYSTEM* - the most privileged non-interactive user account - using `ps -s`

 ![p4](images/p4.png)